Skip to main content

 // CreateSessionOptions and CreateSessionResult — both still work.

 Frame updates are automatic and backward compatible.
 The SDK always loads iframe files from https://elements.ozura.com.
-Updates are delivered transparently — no npm update is required.
-If you need to pin to a specific deployment for any reason, pass an explicit frameBaseUrl.
+Updates are delivered transparently — no npm update is required. frameBaseUrl is a local development option only — do not set it in production code.

 Credentials